sakina-saifuddin/sakina-saifuddin.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I can still feel the weight of those early COVID pandemic days when the world seemed to pause.
-The news of a rapidly spreading virus filled every headline, and with it came an overwhelming question: Could this have been prevented?
-Amid this chaos, I found myself reflecting on a quote by Edward Deming: “In God we trust; all others must bring data.”
-Those words stuck with me as I started my Masters’s in Engineering Data Science at University Of Houston.
+["In God we trust; all others must bring data.”] (https://www.ibm.com/think/insights/in-god-we-trust-all-others-must-bring-data) - W. Edwards Deming

+The uncertainty of the early COVID pandemic made this idea deeply personal to me.
+As headlines filled with predictions, policies, and outcomes, I kept asking myself: How are these decisions made when lives are at stake?
+That question led me to pursue a Master’s in Engineering Data Science at the University of Houston, where I am currently focused on applying data-driven and machine learning approaches to real-world problems.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.